powerful simple modeling language

 Model actions and state transitions at object, component, module, subsystem or system level.
 Actions specification may be split into begin and end action.

 Specify timer start, stop and expiry.
 Periodic timers are supported as well.
 EventStudio detects free running timers in design reviews.

 Model resource allocation and deallocation.
 EventStudio will also catch resource leaks during a design review.

 Built in preprocessor lets you include FDL files.
 This permits sharing of design components across projects.

 Define parameterized macros that let you define repeated sequences as macros.

-Specify conditional compilation statements to keep track of the design of multiple releases in a single model.
+Specify conditional compilation statements to keep track of alternative scenarios.